wrlpeake/my_first_sinatra/README.md

 ## Testing

-1. Run `rspec` for to run the test suit
+1. Run `rspec` for to run the test suite